 You may not have heard of the Dyfi Biosphere.
 Possibly because it’s the first biosphere in Wales and one of only three in the entire British Isles.

 But you’ll be hearing a lot more about it in the future.
-There are ambitious plans to make it the top UK green destination by 2015.

 So what exactly is a biosphere?
 Better ask UNESCO, who decide these things by very strict rules indeed.